KU Libraries Open Access Agreements and APC Discounts

 KU Libraries & KU Med Library have negotiated a 3-year Read & Publish agreement with the scholarly publisher Elsevier (2023-2025).
 As a result, we retain the same “read” rights to Elsevier’s journals as we have in prior years.
 Additionally, the “publishing” component of the agreement eliminates article processing charges (APC) for a limited number of KU corresponding authors’ peer-reviewed articles accepted for publication in most hybrid Elsevier journals (searchable list), resulting in those works being open with either a Creative Commons Attribution (CC-BY; default) or Creative Commons Attribution Non-Commerical No-Derivatives (CC-BY-NC-ND) license.

 During each year of the agreement, approximately 265 OA articles in eligible hybrid journals will be covered.
 That cap is based on KU institutional publication history and should cover the vast majority, if not all of the eligible articles during the agreement period.
 Cell Press and The Lancet titles, and some society titles are excluded from the publish terms of the agreement.
-KU corresponding authors who publish in eligible Elsevier gold open access journals will receive a 10% discount on the APC.
+KU corresponding authors who publish in Elsevier's fully open access journals will receive a 10% discount on the APC.
 More information is available at Elsevier’s KU site.

 MDPI